Maddoss5/CBR-render-simulation/README.md

 # Basic understanding
 In checkerboard rendering we render every alternate pixel and leave the other one blank or with some random color .Using CBR we reduce the load on graphical processing unit as we basically half the number of pixels to be rendered .
+CBR render can be godsend for people with lower end computers and still manage to run application with high graphic processing

 In my experiment when i colored the alternate pixel with black this was the result -
 ![FirstCBR](https://user-images.githubusercontent.com/111579172/185630556-e5c68332-5827-4c15-b848-2ae7b5affd93.jpg)